PennyLeScroche/PennyLeScroche.github.io/notes.md

 War
   Gain power when people fight
 Nature
   Gain power when people appreciate the natural world Celebration
   Gain power when people drink and party
 Trade
   Gain power when people exchange goods or services Deception
   Gain power when people lie
+Industry
+  Gain power when new machines are created
+Competition
+  Gain power when people play games or sports
+Beauty
+  Gain power through vanity
+Arts
+  Gain power from works of art
+Death
+  Gain power when people die or remember the dead Chaos
+  Gain power through disrupting order

 You feel that mortals are
 Useful
 annoying
-innocent
+necessary
 disgusting

 Mortals feel that you are